1GHz clocked distribution of electrically generated entangled photon pairs: Conclusion

 We have shown an electrically driven 1GHz clocked telecom ELED with strong single photon characteristic, resulting in a two-photon probability of less than 10\% without any temporal post-selection.
-Using the ELED as a source of 1GHz clocked entangled photons yields a maximum entanglement fidelity of 89\%.
+Using the ELED as a source of 1GHz clocked entangled photons yields a maximum entanglement fidelity of 89\% in a 72ps post selection window.
 In addition, the device is suitable for operation using standard actively gated GHz clocked detector modules as are used in current QKD systems, with no additional software-based post-selection.
+However, for real-world applications in quantum communication relying on high entangled photon pair rates, an enhancement of the source brightness is required and the number of photons arriving within the active gate window of such detectors must be significantly increased via the reduction of XX and X lifetimes.

 Operation of the device in the lowest-loss telecom window enabled us for the first time to demonstrate the distribution of 1GHz clocked entangled qubits from a sub-Poissonian source on a city scale.
 The achieved entanglement fidelity of 79\% proves reliability for electrically pulsed semiconductor quantum light sources connected to installed fiber networks.
-Pulsed operation with a common telecommunication clock frequency opens up the possibility for seamless integration with other quantum network hardware such as QKD systems and efficient time multiplexing with classical communication signals.
+Pulsed operation with a GHz clock frequency opens up the possibility for seamless integration with other quantum network hardware such as QKD systems and efficient time multiplexing with classical communication signals.